High School Principal Derrick Nelson Falls Into Coma, Dies After Donating Bone Marrow To A Boy He Never Met

 The 44-year-old told his school paper at Westfield High School that it was worth “just a little bit of pain” to help give the boy years of joy.
 But there was a complication during the procedure and Nelson fell into a coma.
 After more than a month in the hospital, Nelson died this week surrounded by family members.

 As NJ.com noted, the death of the beloved principal has brought an outpouring of condolences from the community.
 Many saw his final act fitting given that he lived his life in service of others.
-Nelson had decided to undergo the donation procedure to help the teenage boy, and said he was proud to go through with it.
+Nelson had decided to undergo the donation procedure to help the teenage boy and said he was proud to go through with it.

-Friends said Nelson had never met the boy, but seemed excited to be able to help.
+Friends said Nelson had never met the boy but seemed excited to be able to help.

 “If it’s just a little bit of pain for a little bit of time that can give someone years of joy, it’s all worth it,” Nelson had told the student newspaper, hiseye.org.
 The bone marrow would provide stem cells that could help the teen, he said, though the boy’s ailment was not disclosed.